videojuicer/core-api-docs/home.markdown

 Videojuicer Core API
 ====================

+**Please note that this API documentation is an early release to accompany the Videojuicer closed beta.
+Although care has been taken to provide a reference that is as complete and accurate as possible, it is still likely to contain errors and omissions and is subject to extensive revision at this stage.
+If in doubt, contact support.**

 The Videojuicer core API is a RESTful interface to the [various objects][objects] modelled by the Videojuicer service.
 Through [requests][requests] made to this service, your application can build upon Videojuicer's scalable hosting, manipulation, selection, authorization, monetization and monitoring of on-line video and other digital assets.

 [objects]: objects/index.html